microsoft/ApplicationInsights-dotnet/src/ILogger/Readme.md

 services.AddApplicationInsightsTelemetry("ikeyhere");
 ```

 In this example, the configuration used by `ApplicationInsightsLoggerProvider` is the same as used by regular application monitoring.
+This means that both `ILogger` traces
+and other telemetry (Requests, Dependencies etc) will be running the same set of `TelemetryInitializers`, `TelemetryProcessors`, and `TelemetryChannel`.
+They will correlated
+and sampled/not sampled in the same way.

-There is an exemption to this however.
-The default `TelemetryConfguration` is not quite setup when logging something from Program.cs or Startup.cs itself, so those logs won't have the default configuration.
-However,
+There is an exception to this, however.
+The default `TelemetryConfiguration` is not fully setup when logging something from `Program.cs` or `Startup.cs` itself,
-every other logs (e.g. logs from Controllers, Models etc.) would share the configuration with Application Monitoring.
+so those logs will not be have the default configuration.
+However, every other logs (e.g. logs from Controllers, Models etc.) would share the configuration.